North American Commission on Stratigraphic Nomenclature, 77th Annual Meeting

 By email from Marie-Pierre Aubry on 10/8/22:

-19. Update on addressing culturally offensive or inappropriate unit names and encouraging the use of indigenous place names (Commissioner Lynn Dafoe on behalf of the committee comprising Commissioners Robert B. MacNaughton, Lynn T. Dafoe, and James W. Haggart)
+**19. Unit names and encouraging the use of indigenous place names (Commissioner Lynn Dafoe on behalf of the committee comprising Commissioners Robert B. MacNaughton, Lynn T. Dafoe, and James W. Haggart)

 By email from Lucy Edwards on 9/22/22: